 - Easy key replacement with activation and deactivation on a per-key basis

 You can generate a new key, disable a key, or edit the name you use for a key at any time from the API Keys tab.
 Edit and Disable functions are available under the Actions column.

 Tips for keeping your API keys safe from compromise can be found in the best practice guidelines at the end of this document.

-Use of API keys requires Auto-replenish to be turned on.
+For Pay As You Go accounts, use of API keys requires Auto-replenish to be turned on.
 This allows for uninterrupted use of BriteVerify APIs by automatically making sure that your credit balance never hits zero.
 If, at any time, a billing problem occurs (your payment method cannot be charged, for example), Auto-replenish will turn off and your API keys will be paused until the billing problem is resolved.
 Once your billing issue is corrected and Auto-replenish is turned back on, those same keys can be used again.

 Getting Started with an API key

 - Read through the documentation for the API that you want to use.

 - Create an API key in the API Keys tab, and make sure that it is active.